 Before investing in a STO you should have a clear idea what the tax effects of income and capital gains from the token will be.
 Alternative ways of structuring the return should be explored.
 Tokens that do not offer dividends but capital gains are more democratic as it is your choice when to cash out and realize a capital gain.

 Rule 6: Technology

 In order to invest in tokens a minimum understanding of technology is required.
 For example you should use the right wallet for storing the tokens.
-This wallet must be approved by the platform in compliance with KYC requirements.
-Liquidity depends on technology also and how secondary markets are organised.
+The platform must approve this wallet in compliance with KYC requirements.
+Technology and how secondary markets are organized also determine liquidity.

 Rule 7: People